rkumar/cetus/README.md

 * Single-quote and small letter jumps to the first file starting with given letter. e.g. `'s`

-* Space bar pages, also Alt n and p.
+* Space-bar pages, also Alt n and p.
 Ctrl-d and Ctrl-b goes down 10 rows.

 * Backtick is the main menu, which has options for sorting, filtering, seeing often used dirs and files, choosing from dirs in the `z` database, choosing used files from the `.viminfo` file, etc.